 This said the coat may possibly have been one remaining in the Church – a memento of bye-gone days, such as had often been worn by the poorer classes outside the person, without any other protection, for wool well pressed down is capable of resisting arrow shots or even bullets.

 I presume the credibility of the thing either one way or another can never be exactly proved.
 Naturally the first supposition has the greatest number of adherents, for our local vanity likes to be flattered, and we are apt to prize and venerate the traces and belongings of great men.

-The following is an obituary of John Batty by John Alexander Symington who was librarian to the Wakefield industrialist Sir Edward, later Lord Brotherton.
+The following is an obituary of John Batty by John Alexander Symington who was librarian to the Wakefield industrialist Sir Edward Brotherton who was given a peerage in 1929.
 After Lord Brotherton’s death in 1930 Symington became curator of the Brotherton Collection at the University of Leeds.
 He was also an expert on the Bronte family.

 Mr. Batty, a man of unwearied energies, did much to further the interest and diffusion of antiquarian knowledge, and the cultivation and study of local history.
 His life was not a very eventful one.
 It had the usual round of family incidents, and in Mr. Batty’s own words resembled the characters which illustrate the earlier novels of George Eliot rather than the adventurous heroes who colour the pages of Scott.
 Such is the life of any antiquary – a simple story of constant perseverance, and untiring devotion to the work he sets himself to accomplish.